freenandes/prez/list/docs-design.md

 <!--
 Where is this happening?

-- Born out DB solutions
+- Born out DB services and consulting
-  - That wouldn't break the bank
   - For small, growing and large companies
   - Later, open-source software
-- Freedom to choose
 - To support services, namely...
+- Promote freedom to choose
 -->

 ---